1. V1 – The First Cruise Missile

-Despite the large onslaught from these deadly weapons, the V rocket suffered from two fatal flaws.
+Despite the large onslaught of these deadly weapons, the V rocket suffered from two fatal flaws.

 One was that they could go only as far as fuel would allow them to; if they ran out of fuel before reaching their targets they would land wherever they fell.